-An assigned password can be changed by the user if the "Set User Password" option switch or menu parameter (5100 only) is programmed.
+An assigned password can be changed by the user if the "Set User Password" option switch or menu parameter (5100 ES) is programmed.
 Selecting this function displays prompts for entering and confirming a new password.

-NOTE: With the 5100 portable and 5300 Handheld Control Unit, it is recommended that a number key not be used for this function because the password mode is exited if that key is pressed to enter a number.
+Note With the 5100 ES portable, it is recommended that a number key not be used for this function because the password mode is exited if that key is pressed to enter a number.